Best Investment & Stock Research Apps

 Fund research, moat analysis, and fair value estimates

 Morningstar has been a trusted name in investment research for decades, known for its star rating system, moat analysis, and fair value estimates.
-The platform excels at mutual fund and ETF research with detailed cost analysis, portfolio X-ray tools, and manager assessments.
-For stock investors, the Morningstar Economic Moat rating and fair value estimates provide a disciplined framework for identifying quality companies at reasonable prices.
+The platform excels at mutual fund and ETF research with detailed cost analysis, portfolio X-ray tools, and manager assessments that go well beyond what a stock-only research app provides.
+For stock investors, the Morningstar Economic Moat rating and fair value estimates provide a disciplined framework for identifying quality companies at reasonable prices, backed by decades of institutional trust and independent research history.
+A free tier is available, with Premium starting at $34.95/month for the full analyst report library.
+The tradeoffs: Premium pricing runs high specifically for individual stock investors who don't also need the fund research Morningstar is best known for, and the interface feels dated compared to newer, more visually modern research platforms.

 Pros